Mid-D-Man/mid-engine/docs/mid-net.md

 # mid-net

+Reliable UDP-class netcode over QUIC (native: `quinn`, browser:
-Reliable UDP netcode, hand-rolled wire format.
+WebTransport), hand-rolled wire format, pluggable transport boundary.
 Packet shapes are documented as `.mdix` reference schema, but DixScript itself is not a dependency of this crate — see "Dependency philosophy" below and `docs/architecture.md`.

-**Status:** in progress (build order: math → common → geom → **net** → ecs → physics). `packet.rs` (hand-rolled codec, `PlayerState`/`PlayerEvent`, 12 tests), `sequence.rs` (wraparound-aware sequence/ack arithmetic, 13 tests including the gafferongames.com reference scenario), and `reliable.rs` (frame headers, RTT estimator, retransmit buffer, 17 tests) have real implementations — 42 tests passing total.
-Not yet built: a single "connection" object composing `AckTracker` + `RetransmitBuffer` + frame (de)coding into one `send`/`poll_received`/`update` API — right now these are tested building blocks, not glued into one type yet. `socket.rs` (actual transport) and `ffi.rs` are still skeletons.
+**Status:** in progress (build order: math → common → geom → **net** → ecs → physics). `packet.rs` (hand-rolled codec, 12 tests), `sequence.rs` (wraparound-aware sequence arithmetic, 13 tests), `reliable.rs` (frame headers, RTT estimator, retransmit buffer, 17 tests), and `transport.rs` (the `Transport` trait + `LoopbackTransport`, 4 tests) have real implementations — 46 tests passing total.
+Decided this pass, not yet built: `PlayerEvent` moves onto a QUIC reliable stream instead of `reliable.rs`'s own retransmit buffer (see "Reliability mechanism"); the real `quinn`/`web-transport-wasm`-backed `Transport` impls are still design, not code — MSRV for that dependency tree is ~1.85, past what this sandbox can compile-verify, so that work is static-analysis-verified only until it lands in real CI. `socket.rs` (wiring a real `Transport` impl in) and `ffi.rs` are still skeletons.

 ## Dependency philosophy